aN0mad/hashms/README.md

 ## Installation

-Clone the repositoriy and install with `pipx`:
+Clone the repository and install with `pipx`:
 ```
 pipx install .
 ```